swizzersweet/ListInserter/README.md

 ```

 With a few lines of code, we are able to describe how we want to insert an item, have the inserter insert the item, and render out the items.

+See the included example app for more details.

 # Features
 - Ability to insert items in non-sectioned or sectioned data.